F.T. Island: 2013–2014: Japanese album, overseas activities, comeback in Korea, individual promotions

 The band continued their TAKE FTISLAND tour which started the year before in Seoul, Korea and went to Taiwan in December 2012 and continued the tour in Shanghai and Beijing, China.

 On March 27, 2013, F.T.
 Island released their single, "You Are My Life" with 2 tracks, "Beat It" and "Come Into My Dream".
 All three songs ended up in the top 5 of Japanese music site Dwango's K-Pop weekly ringtone chart.
 Also, their M/V for "You Are My Life" took first on Chinese video site YinYueTai's Korea chart.

 Later on April 9, the band's 2009 album Jump Up topped Taiwanese music charts for Korean and Japanese releases, with "Bad Woman" ranking first on the songs chart, as well.

 The group released their Japanese album Rated-FT in June 2013, where members composed tracks such as "Time To", "Hold My Hand", "Black Chocolate" and "Orange Sky".
 The album charted at third on Japan's Oricon Daily Album Chart on the day it is released.

 F.T.
 Island released their 11th Japanese single "Theory of Happiness" on July 24, 2013.
 It included two tracks composed by the members which were "Eyes On Me" and "Rainy Day" which both topped the Oricon Daily Chart.

 The band became the first Korean band to perform three years in a row on Fuji TV's "Mezamashi Live!" on July 28, 2013.
 F.T.
 Island also performed live at rock festival, Summer Sonic 2013 in Tokyo on August 10 and in Osaka on August 11 which was their second appearance at the festival, after 2010.
 The band also completed their first Japan arena tour of seven cities, titled F.T.
 Island Arena Tour 2013 ~Freedom~, drawing an audience of 100,000.

 F.T.
 Island returned to Korea in late September 2013, and released their self-composed mini-album Thanks To, dedicated to their fans and supporters.
 "Memory" and "Always With You" was composed by main singer Hong-gi, "Try Again" by Jong-hoon, and "Falling Star" by Jae-jin.
 They held a two-day concert in Seoul on 28 and 29 September, in front of 6000 fans.
 The concert was called "FTHX", combining the first initials of the band FT with THX (thanks).
 'Memory' by Hong-gi ranked No.1 on the Taiwanese Omusic chart.
 "According to the Taiwanese G-Music Chart, F.T.
 Island’s 6th anniversary album ‘Thanks To’ ranked the weekly chart No. 1 recording 28.84% sales among Asian album sales."

 Their Japanese Zepp Tour started on October 1, 2013, in Tokyo, and later performed in Sapporo, Osaka, Fukuoka, Shizuoka and Nagoya, as well.

-The band made their official Korean comeback with their fifth mini album The Mood on November 18, 2013.
+The band made their official South Korean comeback with their fifth mini album The Mood on November 18, 2013.
 It topped the weekly Hanteo chart and Gaon chart; and ranked first on the online HMV chart in Japan for pre-released sales.